-"Ever since I updated my iPhone XS to iOS 14, I keep getting daily occasional pop ups asking me to input my Apple ID password.
+“Ever since I updated my iPhone 12 to iOS 15.4, I keep getting daily occasional pop ups asking me to input my Apple ID password.
 I try to sign out of my Apple ID and then sign back in, but it doesn't make any change.
-Does anyone else know of a fix?"
+Does anyone else know of a fix?”

 Recently, many iOS users reported that their iPhone keeps asking for Apple ID password and they're not sure why.
-Worse still, the Apple ID login windows will keep popping up even after entering the correct Apple ID and password.
-Such issues cause great trouble in daily life.
+Worse still, the Apple ID verification keeps popping up even after entering the correct Apple ID and password.

-Considering that a number of users run into this problem, hence we intent to introducesolutions to figure out this issue of iPhone or iPad keeps asking for Apple ID password.
+Considering that a number of users run into this problem, hence we intent to introduce 13 solutions to figure out this issue of iPhone or iPad keeps asking for Apple ID password.
 Read on and check out.

-When your iPhone keeps asking for Apple ID password, the first thing you can try is to restart the device to eliminate any software glitch that cause this issues.
+When your iPhone keeps asking for Apple ID password, the first thing you can try is to restart the device to eliminate any software glitch that cause this issue.

 In order to use FaceTime & iMessage on your iPhone, you will need to sign into your Apple ID first.
 If your iPhone keeps asking for Apple ID, you can try to turn off FaceTime and iMessage and then turn them back on to fix the problem.